GiangSon-5/Object_Detection_with_YOLOV11/README.md

+# Project Overview

-# Steps Taken in the Project
+# 1. Steps Taken in the Project

 This project focuses on object detection using YOLOv11 to identify five types of vehicles: Ambulance, Bus, Car, Motorcycle, and Truck.
 The following steps were performed: